For whatever reason, singing about food is funny.

 - Animaniacs's "Be Careful What You Eat" which is about the ingredients in junk food.

-- "Kraf Dinner" by Annihilator is Jeff Waters' tribute to the Canadian delicacy (which he had to live off of to pay for rent and rehearsal space).
-It's one of band's shorter songs, but features a wicked guitar solo and a high-pitched voice at the end saying "Kraf dinner is full of love and butter!"
+- "Kraft Dinner" by Annihilator is Jeff Waters' tribute to the Canadian delicacy (which he had to live off of to pay for rent and rehearsal space).
+It's one of band's shorter songs, but features a wicked guitar solo and a high-pitched voice at the end saying "Kraft dinner is full of love and butter!" note

 - "Milk (Ode To Billy)" by Anthrax from the Attack Of The Killer B's compilation, and "Cupajoe" from Volume 8: The Threat is Real.
 Both are rapid-speed thrash tunes about really wanting the titular beverage, with the first in reference to Billy Milano of the Stormtroopers of Death, and the second being 46 seconds long.